Appeal Rental Dispute Judgment Services in Dubai

 Application Submission

-We enter your case details into the official RDC system, upload your documents, and calculate the mandatory appeal deposit and government fees.
+EGSH enters the case details into the official RDC system, uploads the verified documents and calculates the mandatory appeal deposit and government fees.

 04

-Attend the RDC hearing session remotely through the tele-litigation system and receive the final Appeal Judgment online once issued.
+Attend the RDC hearing session remotely through the tele-litigation system and receive the final Appeal Judgment electronically once the appellate committee issues its ruling.

 Visit EGSH for VIP Service Without Queues